We Love Disney (2013 album)

-We Love Disney is a French compilation album and first entry in the eponymous series.
+We Love Disney is a French compilation album and first entry in the We Love Disney series.
 Containing 17 songs from Disney soundtracks, performed by French singers and artists, the album was released on December 2, 2013.

 Following the commercial success of this first album, Universal released a second album on November 3, 2014, with the first single Tendre rêve, performed by Alizée.

 History

 We Love Disney is the first album in the compilation series of the same name.
 It was released in France in December 2013, The project was led by Universal Music Group's Mercury Records and included collaborations from artists that included Élodie Frégé and Ben l'Oncle Soul.
 It became the fourteenth best selling album in France in 2013.
 It charted in numerous countries, including #2 in Belgium, #2 in France, and #8 in Switzerland.